animatlabs/animatlabs.github.io/_posts/2022-04-02-ef-core-managing-configurations-migrations.md

 ## Implementation

 In the general development and deployment, we try to move things to the left, i.e. get early feedback.
-Hence, it is desirable that deployments get performed by CI/CD, over any infrastructure we have in-picture on a project, before the application is deployed instead of when the (first or each) call to the database is made; which is a quite common thing with EF.
+Hence, deployments should get performed by CI/CD, over any infrastructure we have in-picture on a project, before the application is deployed instead of when the (first or each) call to the database is made; which is a quite common thing with EF.

 **You can access the entire code from my** [GitHub Repo](https://github.com/animat089/ef_core){: .btn .btn--primary}

 ### Solution Structure

 As we are trying to segregate the responsibilities of the assemblies to manage the code better, therefore categorizing the projects into `Applications` and `Infrastructure`.
-Here we create a couple of class-library projects to namely `DataAccess` to house the entities and configurations and `DataSetup` to house the migrations (both C# and sql) which can be used during the deployments to migrate database per environment.
+Here we create a couple of class-library projects namely `DataAccess` to house the entities and configurations and `DataSetup` to house the migrations (both C# and sql) which can be used during the deployments to migrate database per environment.

 {% include figure image_path="/assets/images/posts/2022-04-02/ProjectStructure.jpg" alt="Project Structure" caption="Project Folder Structure & Setup" %}

 - **Infrastructure**
   - *`Infrastructure.Data.DataAccess`* - This project houses the actual entities and configurations like indexes, master data, entity defaults, etc.
-  - *`Infrastructure.Data.DataSetup.Development`* - This projects houses the migrations for the development environment.
+  - *`Infrastructure.Data.DataSetup.Development`* - This project houses the migrations for the development environment.
-  - *`Infrastructure.Data.DataSetup.Release`* - This projects houses the migrations for the release environment.
+  - *`Infrastructure.Data.DataSetup.Release`* - This project houses the migrations for the release environment.
 - **Sample Applications**
   - *`Application.WithMigration`* - This is the application project that uses the migrations in the traditional sense, which can migrate the database with EF Core.
   - *`Application.WithoutMigration`* - This is the application project that assumes there is a separate pipeline that runs the migrations on the database, and we are just running the application with the data context.

 ### Data Access Project

 As I have noticed, we keep building on the configurations in the `OnModelCreating` method in the `DbContext` file.
-This over-time becomes quite unmanageable and unmaintainable as it grows out of proportions based on the shear number of tables and configurations in a commercial application.
+This over time becomes quite unmanageable and unmaintainable as it grows out of proportion based on the sheer number of tables and configurations in a commercial application.

-Therefore, we will be exploring a new construct here and segregate the configurations from the models and context file, thereby allowing us to write cleaner manageable and extensible code.
-With this, we will be moving all the configuration for an entity in the `Configurations` folder and not collude the actual model or the `DbContext` file.
+Therefore, we will be exploring a new construct here and segregating the configurations from the models and context file, thereby allowing us to write cleaner manageable, and extensible code.
+With this, we will be moving all the configurations for an entity in the `Configurations` folder and not collude the actual model or the `DbContext` file.

 {% include figure image_path="/assets/images/posts/2022-04-02/DataAccess_General.jpg" alt="Data Access Project Setup" caption="A potter-head designing classes and context for Hogwarts" %}

 #### Entities

 As we can see all the entities have been set up in the `DataAccess` project and there is an additional folder there for the `Configurations`.
 Let us first create the entities required for any setup further, creating a `Student` entity for example over here.
-We would also need to refer the following packages from NUGET to continue in the `DataAccess` project, which are latest as of right now.
+We would also need to refer to the following packages from NUGET to continue in the `DataAccess` project, which are the latest as of right now.

 - Microsoft.EntityFrameworkCore (6.0.1)
 - Microsoft.EntityFrameworkCore.SqlServer (6.0.1)